pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-29-configure-a-local-wordpress-development-on-macos-from-scratch.md

 sudo apachectl configtest
 ```

 Hopefully the commands are self-explanatory.
-Please bare in mind that every single change of the configuration file requires rebooting of the server — `sudo apachectl restart` comes in very handy for this so do it now please.
+Please bare in mind that every single change of the Apache configuration files require rebooting of the server.
 A good practice is to run a sanity check beforehand by executing `sudo apachectl configtest`.
+If you get `Syntax OK` feel free to run the server using `sudo apachectl start`.

 Test time!
-Now let's create a test `index.php` file in the root directory that we specified in the Apache configuration file (`/Users/pawelgrzybek/Sites/index.php` in my case).
+Now let's create a test `index.php` file in the `~/Sites` as we specified in vhost config file.
 Put a `<?php phpinfo();` in there please.
 If you followed my previous instructions carefully, this is what you should see under [http://localhost/](http://localhost/).

 ![PHP info page on Apache on macOS](/photos/2018-04-29-2.jpg)